llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

   call void @llvm.dbg.value(metadata i32* %bar, metadata !13, metadata !DIExpression()), !dbg !18
   call void @llvm.dbg.value(metadata i32 %arg, metadata !14, metadata !DIExpression()), !dbg !18
   call void @llvm.dbg.value(metadata i32 %more, metadata !15, metadata !DIExpression()), !dbg !18

-  call void @llvm.dbg.value(metadata i32* %bar, metadata !16, metadata !DIExpression(DW_OP_deref)), !dbg !18
+  ; This is not accurate to begin with, as a debugger which modifies ; `redundant` will erroneously update the pointee of the parameter `bar`. call void @llvm.dbg.value(metadata i32* %bar, metadata !16, metadata !DIExpression(DW_OP_deref)), !dbg !18

   %0 = load i32, i32* %bar, align 4, !dbg !19, !tbaa !20
   call void @llvm.dbg.value(metadata i32 %0, metadata !17, metadata !DIExpression()), !dbg !18
   %add = add nsw i32 %more, %0, !dbg !24
   call void @llvm.dbg.value(metadata i32 undef, metadata !14, metadata !DIExpression()), !dbg !18

-  store i32 0, i32* %bar, align 4, !dbg !25, !tbaa !20
-  ret i32 %more, !dbg !26
+  ; This store "clobbers" the debug location description for `redundant`, such ; that a debugger about to execute the following `ret` will erroneously ; report `redundant` as equal to `0` when the source semantics have it still ; equal to the value pointed to by `bar` on entry. store i32 0, i32* %bar, align 4, !dbg !25, !tbaa !20 ret i32 %more, !dbg !26
 }